mallika2011/Bowling-Management-System/DesignDoc.md

 * The cardinalities - *number of participating objects in any association between two classes* - are mentioned on the relationship arrows of the classes.

 * To further indicate the creation of classes, it has also been specified as to which class is create from which parent class.
-The ```create``` written above the arrows indicates the parent-child relationship.
+The <span style="color:blue; font-family:'Courier New'; font-weight:bold">create</span> written above the arrows indicates the parent-child relationship.

 * This UML class diagram unlike the previous two shows two disjoint sets of classes.
 However in order to successfully implement this functionality, all these classes are required.